-im beating is to make important nouncements and to tell people to assemble i specified place.
-Several types of alarm mals are used to caution people. alarm, accident alarm, VIP motorcade alarm A clock alarm is used to make us aware of our time
+Drum beating is to make important announcements and to tell people to assemble at a specified place.
+Several types of alarm signals are used to caution people.
+Fire alarm, accident alarm, VIP motorcade alarm etc. A clock alarm is used to make us aware of